 Now Enters VA Documentation

-Before the meeting or doctor’s appointment, be sure to have all your ducks in a row.
-I generally bring all documentation relevant to the specific injury or injuries with me along with a summary sheet.
-Avoid dropping your whole file on the person’s lap with the expectation that they will sort through it for you.
-Try to keep the summary sheet as short as possible – One to five pages, depending on the number of issues.
+Like I said at the beginning, avoid dropping your whole file on the person’s lap with the expectation that they will sort through it for you.
+Try to keep the summary sheet as short as possible — one to five pages — depending on the number of issues.

 Disability Claim Evidence